kaanaksit/odak/docs/odak/wave/propagate_plane_waves.md

-# odak.wave.wavenumber
+# odak.wave.propagate_plane_waves

-`wavenumber(wavelength)`
+`propagate_plane_waves(field,opd,k,w=0,t=0)`

-Definition for calculating the wavenumber of a plane wave
+Definition to propagate a field representing a plane wave at a particular distance and time.

 **Parameters:**

+    field        : complex
+                   Complex field.
-    wavelength   : float
+    opd          : float
-                   Wavelength of a wave in mm.
+                   Optical path difference in mm.
+    k            : float
+                   Wave number of a wave, see odak.wave.parameters.wavenumber for more. w            : float
+                   Rotation speed of a wave, see odak.wave.parameters.rotationspeed for more. t            : float
+                   Time in seconds.

 **Returns**

-    k            : float
+    new_field     : complex
-                   Wave number for a given wavelength.

-## Notes

-Regarding usage of this definition, you can find use cases in the engineering notes, specifically at [`Optimizing holograms using Odak`](../../../notes/hologram_optimization.md).
+                    A complex number that provides the resultant field in the complex form A*e^(j(wt+phi)).

 ## See also